ahmadraza2730/AI-Hand-Detector/README.md

 ./HandDetector
 ```

-## 📸 Preview

-*(Add a screenshot or GIF of the hand detection running — this is a visual project, so a demo clip will make this repo stand out a lot!)*

 ## 🎓 Why I Built This

 I built this project to explore practical applications of computer vision and understand how detection models process real-time video data — bridging my C++ foundations with Python's ML/CV ecosystem.